 Setting: Greyhawk

-The campaign is centred around the Azure Sea and Amedio Jungle.
+The campaign is centred around the Azure Sea and Amedio Jungle, located to the south of Gryrax.
 Like Ghosts of Saltmarsh, you will be going out to sea.
-The background that you come up with should be associated with the Flanaess region of Oerth.
-You will find a lot of information associated with Greyhawk, including the one at Greyhawk Online.
-For those seeking Anna Meyer's maps, it also can be found at Greyhawk Online.
+You will find a lot of information online associated with Greyhawk, including Anna Meyer's Maps, as found at Greyhawk Online.
+The background that you come up with should be associated with this Flanaess region of Oerth.

 Significant Events

-- 568 CY (April) - You set off on your first adventure together, southward, like your mutual friend.
+• 568 CY (April) - You set off on your first adventure together, southward, like your mutual friend.
 Aware of the dangers ahead, you knew Jarvik’s proposed journey wouldn't be easy.
 Nevertheless, you all marched onwards.
-"In Voldrun, seek out Barliman Azimar.
+"In Gryrax, seek out Barliman Azimar.
 He'll provide you with funding."

 Initial Storyline

 You all met in 564 CY at the wedding of a mutual friend, Jarvik Hatzinger, in the Free City of Greyhawk.
 At the time, none of you imagined that the bond formed over wine, music, and laughter would lead to an expedition into the Amedio Jungle four years later.
-Back then, you were just travellers, mercenaries, scholars, or wanderers—drawn to Greyhawk for different reasons, but brought together by circumstance and one eccentric groom who couldn’t stop rambling about lost empires and ancient secrets.
+Back then, you were just travellers, mercenaries, scholars, or wanderers—drawn to Greyhawk for different reasons, but brought together by circumstance and one eccentric groom who couldn’t stop rambling about lost empires & ancient secrets.
 Jarvik, ever the dreamer, fancied himself the Indiana Jones of the Flanaess.
-His enthusiasm was infectious, and his charisma kept you loosely connected even as you each pursued your own paths.
+His enthusiasm was infectious, and his charisma kept you loosely connected, even as you each pursued your own paths.
+Starting with his wedding in 564 CY, Jarvis brought you all together.

-Over the years, you all crossed paths again and again, whether in taverns, trade routes or back-alley dealings.
-You sought out opportunities wherever they arose, often doing whatever it took to get ahead.
-Some of you even resorted to theft.
-Whatever your reasons, you became adventurers — driven not just by coin, but by something deeper: purpose, pride or the simple desire to see what lay beyond the next hill.
+Over the years, you all crossed paths again and again, whether in taverns, trade routes, distant battlefields or back-alley dealings.
+You sought out opportunities wherever they arose, often doing whatever it took to get ahead; some of you even resorted to theft.
+Whatever your reasons, each of you became adventurers — driven not just by coin, but by something deeper: purpose, pride or the simple desire to see what lay beyond the next hill.
+Jarvis was always in the back of your mind; the 20 day, 560 mile voyage to Fort Blackwell was acceptable to each of you.

 The jungle to the south, once dismissed as deadly and impenetrable, was now a beacon for treasure-hunters, backed by wealthy sponsors and reckless ambitions; many expeditions departed weekly.
 The allure of the southern region proved irresistible and was often the subject of gossip.
 The question was who would reach it first.